Java Full Stack Developer Roadmap 2025

 4. Functions

-Functions (or methods) are code blocks that can be reused when you want to perform one or more specific tasks.
-They enable you to organize your code, which adds modularity and ease of maintenance to your code."
+Functions (or methods) are reusable code blocks that perform specific tasks.
+They enable you to organize your code, adding modularity and ease of maintenance.

 Object-Oriented Programming (OOP)

-Because Java is an object-oriented programming language, you need to understand the concepts of OOP.
-OOP allows you to model real world problems using objects and interactions between them.
-The four core concepts of OOP are:
+Java is an object-oriented programming language, so understanding OOP concepts is essential.
+OOP allows you to model real-world problems using objects and their interactions.

 1. Encapsulation

-Encapsulation - or bundling data (fields) and the methods that operate on the data to a single entity (a class).
-Encapsulation also restricts access to certain components of an object, for purpose of access control and security.
+Bundling data (fields) and methods that operate on the data into a single entity (a class).
+Encapsulation restricts access to certain components of an object for access control and security.

 2. Inheritance

-Inheritance - to inherit all properties and methods in an existing class (parent) into the new class (child).
-This concept enhances code reusability and establishes a relationship between classes.
+Inheriting properties and methods from an existing class (parent) into a new class (child).
+This enhances code reusability and establishes relationships between classes.

 3. Polymorphism